jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 * have at most 32 characters, including the `<project>-` prefix.

 ### What is the interface for service deployment?
-In CloudFlow, the platform service `servicectl` takes care of the automatic service deployment.
+In SemWES, the platform service `servicectl` takes care of the automatic service deployment.
 It is a RESTful web service deployed under:
 ```
 https://api.hetcomp.org/servicectl-1/
 ```
-Additionally, the CloudFlow Python library clfpy (https://github.com/CloudiFacturing/clfpy) comes with a client for servicectl for programmatic access as well as with an interactive command-line interface.
+Additionally, the SemWES Python library clfpy (https://github.com/CloudiFacturing/clfpy) comes with a client for servicectl for programmatic access as well as with an interactive command-line interface.
 In the examples given here, usage of both the clfpy client and the command-line